-Now that students are EXCITED to write fill the writing center with Click, Clack, Moo type letters, friendly farm letter paper, farm word cards (in uppercase for my 3-4 year old friends and in lowercase for my pre-k friends), markers, pencils, and more farm paper.
-Trust me your students will WANT to write after reading the Click, Clack Moo series.
+Now that students are EXCITED to write, fill the writing center with Click, Clack, Moo type letters, friendly farm letter paper, farm word cards (in uppercase for my 3-4 year old friends and in lowercase for my pre-k friends), markers, pencils and more farm paper.
+Your students will WANT to write after reading the Click, Clack Moo series!

 Practice beginning sounds with Farm Beginning Sound Puzzles.
 Students identify the beginning sound and find the matching letter.
 So fun!